Slack-Bots/SeminarSearchJP/README.md

 - [ ] Search
-    - keyword or,and
+    - keywords or,and
-    - dates
+    - date
     - user_id
     - nickname
     - twitter_id